Maybe send us something after you read this (and our guidelines).

 - News and happenings in disabled/neurodivergent literary culture, film, music, or art scenes.
 Is there a new literary magazine for cripples?
 A book fair exclusively for autistic people?
 A new album by a blind singer?

 - Anything that falls under the intersection of disability/neurodivergence and books, writing, promotion, art, etc.

 - Book reviews of your own books/friends' books.

-- Posts about disability that have nothing to do with literature/writing.
+- Posts about disability that have nothing to do with literature/writing or other arts.
 (There are markets out there for those essays, but we aren't one of them.)